hubertngo/boilerplate-react-webpack-redux/README.md

-# Boilerplate webpack antd less
+# Boilerplate webpack antd less and redux
 A boilerplate for Reactjs app using webpack, antd, less.

 ## Features